-Blocking of these arteries lead to a disease called ‘peripheral artery disease’.
-The arteries supply blood to pelvis, legs and arms.
+Blocking of these arteries leads to a disease called ‘peripheral artery disease’.
+The arteries supply blood to the pelvis, legs, and arms.

 During its early stages, you may not notice any specific symptoms or signs.
-But, later on you may experience loss of appetite, change in urination (either too less or too much), tiredness, nausea, trouble in concentrating, itching, swelling of hands and feet and even numbness.
+But, later on, you may experience loss of appetite, change in urination (either too little or too much), tiredness, nausea, trouble in concentrating, itching, swelling of hands and feet, and even numbness.

 These arteries supply blood to your heart.
 If the plaque narrows them down, it will cause a disease called ‘ischemic heart disease’.
 The common sign you will face is angina.

 Angina is the squeezing pain you will feel when your heart isn’t getting enough blood.
-You may also feel it in your jaw, neck, arms, back or shoulders.
-The pain increases when you move and goes away when you rest.
+You may also feel it in your jaw, neck, arms, back, or shoulders.
+The pain increases when you move and go away when you rest.
 Emotional stress can also cause this.

 Shortness of breath and arrhythmias are two other symptoms you will face.
-Arrhythmia is difficulties with the rate or rhythm of the heartbeat.
+Arrhythmia is difficulty with the rate or rhythm of the heartbeat.

 Here are a few precautionary measures that you can take to avoid such complications.